Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Abstract

 \section{Abstract}

-This paper investigates the nonparametric estimation of a heteroskedastic variance function on the sphere in the context of a regression model, where the variance function is assumed to belong to nonparametric regularity class, namely a Besov space.
-A needlet-based method is proposed, employing the multiresolution structure of needlets combined with a hard thresholding procedure to construct the variance estimator.
-The approach takes advantage of the spatial and frequency localization properties of needlets to adaptively capture the complexity of the variance function.
-The estimator is proven to achieve the optimal rate of convergence over Besov spaces, ensuring robust performance across a range of smoothness levels without prior knowledge of the regularity of the variance function.
-The adaptivity highlights the efficacy of the method in analyzing spherical data characterized by heteroskedastic errors, with potential applications in fields such as cosmology, environmental modeling, and geophysics.\\ \textbf{Keywords:} Nonparametric regression, heteroskedasticity, variance function estimation, spherical data, needlets.\\ \textbf{2010 MSC:} 62G08, 62G20, 65T60
+This paper addresses the nonparametric estimation of a spatially varying, heteroskedastic variance function on the unit sphere within a regression framework.
+While adaptive regression estimation is well-established on manifolds, characterizing localized noise structures presents unique theoretical obstacles due to bias propagation from the unknown mean function.
+To circumvent this, we propose a fully data-driven, multiresolution estimator based on localized spherical frames, namely, needlets, combined with a hard-thresholding protocol and a sample-splitting scheme.
+The approach exploits the excellent spatial and frequency localization properties of needlets to adaptively capture the local features of the variance function.
+We prove that the proposed estimator achieves the minimax-optimal rate of convergence over spherical Besov spaces under standard loss functions, exhibiting spatial adaptivity without requiring prior knowledge of the regularity of the variance function.
+This adaptivity highlights the efficacy of the method in analyzing spherical data characterized by complex heteroskedastic errors, with potential applications in fields such as cosmology, environmental modeling, and geophysics.\\ \textbf{Keywords:} Nonparametric regression, Heteroskedasticity, Variance function estimation, Spherical data, Needlets, Minimax rate, Besov spaces.\\ \textbf{2010 MSC:} 62G08, 62G20, 65T60